EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

 1. Add a farewell phrase or paragraph to your cover letter.
 2. Sign your name.

-### 7. Check your grammar and spelling.
+### 7. Check your grammar and spelling

 As with all application materials, you must ensure that your cover letter is free of grammar and spelling mistakes.
 So read it carefully once more and run it through Grammarly.

-A**pply what you've learned**
+**Apply what you've learned**

 1. Check the grammar and spelling of your cover letter.

 ### 8. Self-assess your cover letter with the rubric

-If you have gone through the seven steps above, your cover letter will most likely meet all the rubric requirements.
+If you have gone through the seven steps above your cover letter will most likely meet all the rubric requirements.
 As a final check, self-assess your cover letter.

-A**pply what you've learned:**
+**Apply what you've learned:**

 1. Open the cover letter rubric.
 2. Read the first item and compare it with your cover letter.